 As an Electronics Engineer you will install, commission, maintain, calibrate and modify electronic instruments and systems for the collection, reduction and analysis of data.
 You will have good hardware and software skills.
 You will be technically resourceful and be able to operate with minimal supervision.
 You will also produce regular, comprehensive reports on the status of observatory equipment.

+On returning to Australia, you will participate in a comprehensive debrief at the AAD lasting approximately one week.
 The Electronics Engineer is a winter job only at Davis station.

 - A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.